bethanyuo/casino-dApp/README.md

 *	Use your own Infura Project ID key from the Infura settings in an earlier step
 *	Use your own mnemonic you had generated in an earlier step

-Problem 2.
-Deploy the application online with IPFS
+## Deploy the application online with IPFS
 1. Compile your contract:
 ```bash
 truffle compile